Givenchyampulembang/Givenchyampulembang/README.md

 * ✉️  You can contact me at [givenchyampulembang01@gmail.com](mailto:givenchyampulembang01@gmail.com)
 * 🧠  I'm learning a dart and flutter
 * 🤝  I'm open to collaborating
-* ⚡  work does not look, like a ghost hihi
+* ⚡  work doesn't look, like a ghost BOO...